dahlbyk/seattle-javascript-401d16/frontend/class-30-trees/README.md

 ## Overview
 #### Tree
 A tree is an Abstract Data Type (ADT) where each node has as many children as it likes.
+In a tree there may not be any loops, where children are able to reference an ancestor.
+* The top node of a tree is called the root.
-In a Tree their may not be any loops, where children are able to reference any ancestor.
-In Tree's connections between nodes are called edges, and Nodes without children are called Leafs.
-The top of a tree is called the root, and the Depth of a tree is the maximum number of edges from the root to a leaf.
+* Connections between nodes are called edges.
+* Nodes without children are called Leafs.
+* The depth of a tree is the maximum number of edges from the root to a leaf.

+###### K-ary tree
+a k-ary tree is a tree where each node has no more than K-children
+* a complete k-ary tree is a tree where every depth level is filled out completely, before the next level can recieve any nodes
+* a perfert k-ary tree is a tree where all leaf nodes are the same depth

+##### Binary Tree
+a 2-ary tree is often called a binary tree.